johannschopplich/nuxt-kql/docs/guide/example-kirby-blocks.md

   },
 })

-// Shorthand getter for the nested `text` object key inside the quer result
+// Shorthand getter for the nested `text` object key inside the query result
 // We type the response, since we know its more than just `any` const blocks = computed<KirbyBlock<string>[]>(() => data.value?.result?.text ?? [])
 </script>